 Frank gave many young talents their first hope, sometimes their first chance, and I am sure he never could have let any talent down.
 He didn’t let any of us down, but was our constant and benevolent and thoroughgoing supporter, a refresher of our spirits, a celebrator along with us of what we all alike, in the best ways we were able, were devoting our lives to.

 What his work contributed — the great sum — had an authority of a kind all its own.
 I wonder if it might not have had a double source: his lifelong enchantment with the world of art, and an unusual gift for communicating his pleasure in it to the rest of us.
 Plus the blessed wish to do it.

 A blancmange is a sweet molded pudding usually made with milk or cream, though you’ll find a savory version with chicken from Turkey.
 It’s very simple and quite old; Chaucer makes a revolting joke of it in his “Prologue” to The Canterbury Tales.
 The thickening is usually achieved with either cornstarch or gelatin.
 In this version I use both because while buttermilk gives the dessert a nice acidy zing, it tends to separate with heating so just using gelatin will give you a 2-layer dessert of clear yellowish whey and a sort of grainy white cream.
-The corn starch stabilizes the buttermilk for an even, creamy consistency.
-This recipe makes four 6 oz. servings.
+The corn starch stabilizes the mix, giving it an even, creamy consistency.
+For four 6 oz. servings:

 3 cups low-fat buttermilk